AL6981/Fostering-an-Inclusive-Community/README.md

 Please read the syllabus first.

-Article will go in order like so:
+Articles will go in order like so:
 1) journaling
 2) norms
 3) equity